-- 1. In order to receive credit for courses required for the CAEN-BSN program, the nursing student must achieve a minimum of 60% in each course (including electives), maintaining a cumulative grade point average of 2.33 (65%) over the year, and pass each nursing practicum.
+- In order to receive credit for courses required for the BSN program, the nursing student must achieve a minimum of 60% in each course (including electives), maintain a cumulative grade point average of 2.33 (65%) over each academic year, and pass each nursing practicum.
 Practice experiences within the curriculum are a vital part of learning.
 Attendance is required in all practice courses.
-Students that miss more than 10% of a practice experience may be asked to repeat the practice courses. - 2.
+Students that miss more than 10% of a practice experience may be at risk for not successfully completing the course. - 2.
 A student who fails a required biology course will usually have to withdraw from the program until the course is passed.
-If a student subsequently passes the course, the student may reenter the program, based on seat availability.
-A student who fails a required BSN course will have to withdraw from the program and may apply to re-enter the program at a subsequent offering in the same term as the failure occurred.
-When a failure occurs in either a biology or a BSN course and a student is planning to re-enter the program it is recommended that they place their names on the waitlist as soon as possible.
-Re-entering the program is dependent on an available seat and at the discretion of the nursing department and in consultation with the Dean.
-If in repeating a nursing practice course the student fails again, or if the student fails another nursing practice course, then the student will be removed entirely from the program and will be unable to continue in the CAEN-BSN program at any partner site.
-A student who fails two nursing practice courses can only reenter by going through the admission process and beginning at Term One.
-Students who fail a required course may be asked to complete a learning assessment prior to being considered for readmission.
-These regulations are important to the profession to ensure that graduates have the required skills and knowledge and are therefore deemed safe to practice. - 3.
-Nursing students are required to adhere to the Code of Ethics of the Canadian Nurses Association and the CRNBC

-- Professional Standards for Registered Nurses and Nurse Practitioners and Practice Standards for Registered Nurses and Nurse Practitioners.
-Failure to adhere to these principles may result in the student being required to leave the program. - 4.
+If a student subsequently passes the course, the student may reenter the program, based on seat availability. - 3.
+A student who fails a required BSN course is withdrawn from the program and may apply for readmission to the program at a subsequent offering in the same term as the failure occurred.
+When a failure occurs in either a biology or a BSN course and a student is planning to reapply to the program it is recommended that they do so as soon as possible.
+Re-entry to the program is dependent on seat availability and any conditions as outlined upon the student's withdrawal from the program.
+Failure of a required course may require the completion of a learning assessment and or additional remediation prior to readmission to support student safe practice, currency, and success. - 4.
+Students who withdraw and/or fail two nursing courses are not eligible for readmission to the program. - 5.
+Nursing students are required to adhere to the Code of Ethics of the Canadian Nurses Association and the CRNBC Professional Standards for Registered Nurses and Nurse Practitioners and Practice Standards for Registered Nurses and Nurse Practitioners.
+Failure to adhere to these principles may result in the student being required to leave the program. - 6.
 There are four non-nursing general electives: two English (see below) and two general electives at the 100 or 200 level.
 All electives must be university-transferable.
 Go to www.bctransferguide.ca to check course transferability.
+Credit for BIO 110 is not acceptable as a non-nursing general elective.
 In addition there is a 4th year Nursing elective.
 Option A: Students must take two first year university-level English courses from the following options.
 They must choose one of ENG 117, ENG 115 or ENG 125.
 It is strongly recommended that they take ENG 117.
 For the second English course, students must choose one of ENG 120, ENG 121, ENG 126 or ENG 160.
 It is also recommended that all English courses be completed by the end of their second year in the nursing program.